gabeluci/gabeluci.github.io/_posts/2018-06-08-finding-all-of-a-users-groups.md

 ## The code

-### `AccountManagement` namespace
+### `System.DirectoryServices.AccountManagement`

-The `System.DirectoryServices.AccountManagement` namespace makes this easy for us.
+The `AccountManagement` namespace makes this easy for us.
 Let's say we already have a `UserPrincipal` object called `user` for the user object in question.
 If we want to get just the user's immediate groups, we can just do this:

     var groups = user.GetGroups();

-The `GetGroups()` method uses the `memberOf` attribute, so it has the limitations stated above.
+The `GetGroups()` method uses the `memberOf` attribute, so **it has the limitations stated above**.
 However, it also does a seperate lookup for the user's primary group, which you may or may not care about.

-There is also a separate method for authentication groups:
+There is also a separate method for authentication groups (only Security groups, recursive):

     var authorizationGroups = user.GetAuthorizationGroups();

+The `GetAuthorizationGroups()` method can work in one of two ways:

+1. If the computer you run the method from is joined to a domain that is fully trusted by the domain the user account is on, then it uses the native Windows [Authz API](https://msdn.microsoft.com/en-us/library/windows/desktop/ff394773%28v=vs.85%29.aspx).
+2. Otherwise, it reads the [`tokenGroups`](https://msdn.microsoft.com/en-us/library/ms680275(v=vs.85).aspx) attribute on the account, which is a constructed attribute that lists the SIDs of authorization groups for the user.

+> Constructed attributes - like [`tokenGroups`](https://msdn.microsoft.com/en-us/library/ms680275(v=vs.85).aspx), [`canonicalName`](https://msdn.microsoft.com/en-us/library/ms675436%28v=vs.85%29.aspx), [`msDS-PrincipalName`](https://msdn.microsoft.com/en-us/library/ms677470(v=vs.85).aspx) and others - are not stored.
+These attributes are only given to you when you ask, and their values are calculated at the time you ask for them.
+For this reason, you cannot use these attributes in a search query.